hejjack/SpecTRUM/data/datasets/NIST/NIST_split_filip_no_destereo_deprecated/README.md

 ## SEL_* variant of this dataset (the SELFIES representation)
 was created using this code snippet.
 It was needed to modify selfies constraints to encode all the crazy molecules from NIST

+THIS HAS TO BE CORRECTED (padding out, masks out)
 ```python
 import selfies as sf
 import json